 Step 3: Generate the action

-For mining: a pickaxe Tool that, when activated, swings forward, and on Touched against any Part tagged Ore increments coins by the ore's Value attribute.
+For mining: a pickaxe Tool that swings on activation and, on hitting a Part tagged Ore, increments coins by the ore's Value attribute.

 Create a pickaxe Tool in StarterPack.
-When the player activates it (clicks while holding), play a swing animation and check for ore in front of the character.
+When the player activates it, play a swing animation and check for ore in front of the character.
 If found, increment Coins by the ore's Value attribute, play a hit sound, and respawn the ore after 5 seconds.

 Step 4: Generate the upgrade shop

 Upgrades are what keep players engaged.
-A typical mining simulator has:
+A typical mining simulator has 5–10 pickaxe tiers, a few backpack upgrades, and optionally pets for passive multipliers.

 Step 5: Add rebirths

 Add a Rebirth button to the shop.
-Cost to rebirth: 1M Coins for the first rebirth, doubling each time (1M, 2M, 4M, etc.).
+Cost: 1M Coins for the first rebirth, doubling each time.
 Rebirth resets Coins to 0 and all pickaxes to Wood, but increments the Rebirths leaderstat by 1.
 Each Rebirth grants a permanent +25% coin multiplier on all future earnings.

 Step 6: Optional — pets

 Pets are the meta of modern simulators.
-They're optional but very strong for retention.
+Optional, but strong for retention.

 Add a pet system.
 Pets follow the player and give a multiplier.
 Three tiers: Common (1.1x), Rare (1.5x), Legendary (3x).
 Pets are obtained by hatching Eggs that cost Coins.
 Each player can equip up to 3 pets at once.

-The AI builds the egg-hatching UI (the suspense moment that drives engagement), the pet-following script using BodyPosition or AlignPosition, and the inventory UI.
+The AI builds the egg-hatching UI (the suspense moment), the pet-following script using AlignPosition, and the inventory UI.

 Step 7: Visual polish

-- Generate stylized props with AI 3D model generation — different ore types, decorative mine entrances, theme elements
+- Generate stylized props with AI 3D model generation — ore types, mine entrances, theme elements

 - Big numbers everywhere.
-Floating "+10" text when you mine ore.
+Floating "+10" when you mine.
 Big celebrations on rebirth.
-Sound effects on every action.
+Sound on every action.

-- A "currency per second" counter on the HUD so players can see their progress speed
+- A "coins per second" counter on the HUD so players can see their progress speed

-Play your simulator for 10 minutes.
-Time how long it takes you to afford each upgrade.
-The classic mistake is making early progression too slow (players quit before they hit the second upgrade) or late progression too fast (players hit max in 20 minutes and have nothing left to do).
+Play your own simulator for 10 minutes and time how long each upgrade takes to afford.
+The classic failure modes are opposite ends of the same mistake: early progression so slow players quit before the second upgrade, or late progression so fast they max out in 20 minutes with nothing left.

 Publish and iterate

-After launch, watch what players do.
+After launch, watch what players actually do.
 If they all quit at one specific upgrade, that upgrade is too expensive.
-If they all rebirth once and never come back, your rebirth multiplier is too weak.
+If they rebirth once and never return, your rebirth multiplier is too weak.

 Next steps

-- How to Make a Roblox Obby with AI in 30 Minutes
+- How to Make a Roblox Obby With AI in 30 Minutes — a smaller first project

-- How to Generate Lua Scripts with AI for Roblox — deepen the gameplay scripting
+- How to Generate Lua Scripts With AI for Roblox Studio — deepen the gameplay scripting

 Install Revix and prototype your simulator in one sitting.